CoinTracker Review 2026

 Blockchain coverage: CoinTracker supports direct chain tracking on Ethereum, Bitcoin, Solana, Polygon, Avalanche, BSC, Arbitrum and Optimism.
 This matters especially for DeFi users whose transactions live on-chain rather than on centralized exchanges.
 Each blockchain has different transaction formats, so broader chain support means fewer manual entries.

 What about manual imports?
 For platforms not directly supported, CoinTracker accepts CSV file uploads.
 Most exchanges let you export your transaction history as a CSV, and the tool maps the columns automatically.
-I have had mixed results with CSV imports - major exchanges work fine, but smaller or defunct exchanges sometimes need column mapping adjustments.
+Results with CSV imports vary - major exchanges work fine, but smaller or defunct exchanges sometimes need column mapping adjustments.

 DeFi protocol integrations are where tax tools really differentiate themselves.
 Tracking swaps on Uniswap, liquidity pool entries on Aave, or yield farming on Curve involves complex multi-step transactions.
 CoinTracker's ability to correctly categorize these transactions varies - straightforward swaps work well, but some exotic DeFi operations may need manual adjustment.